mvolkmann/blog/src/rust.md

 let p4 = Point3D { z: 4, ..p3 }; // uses p3.x and p3.y, but not p3.z
 ```

+Note that it wouldn't make sense to allow including the fields
+of multiple structs because struct fields are never optional.
+Each struct being included would contain all the fields.

 A "tuple struct" gives a name to a tuple.
 For example: